zartata/BLRP/README.txt

 defined below.

 The optional "arguments" are space separated strings, strings can be within quotes.
-The first example has tww argument, the second has one:
+The first example has two arguments, the second has one, but they will produce the same output:

         function foo bar
         function "foo bar"

 Arguments can have a PHP superglobals as an argument:

         print "this rule is {$_GET['rule']}"

 A $_GET variable can be by shorthand, with this the same"

         print "this rule is $rule"

 Other special variables are defined below.